 Next thing I know, Visions has published four of my Real World of Math books.
 I began my first of six years as a district-level integration specialist, working with teachers and finding ways to integrate technology into daily instruction.
 And then something unexpected happened, I left the school system I loved and started working for Tech4Learning.

-Tech4Learning's meaningful-use-of-technology mission statement read like my personal mantra.
+Tech4Learning's meaningful use-of-technology mission statement read like my personal mantra.
 And my authentic task mentality easily merged with its dynamic productivity tool: Wixie.
-This is the first of my Real World of Math blog posts, where I will share some of my real world of math connections and the templates I have created and posted to the Wixie Templates Library, like Let's Party and Swimming Pool Volume shown above.
+This is the first of my Real World of Math blog posts, where I will share some of my real world of math connections and the templates I have created and posted to the Wixie Curriculum Library, like Let's Party and Swimming Pool Volume shown above.